a11y-reviews/a11y.reviews/index.md

 This can include web content management systems or other tools that allow authors to post their writing for broad consumption on the web.

+### Dev.to

+Dev.to lets users author their content via Markdown, so they are able to use all of its structuring and semantic features (e.g. regarding headline hierarchy, quotes, images, lists).

+The overall interface contains many links without accessible names, some of them apparently only existing to enlarge the click area - see the article teaser listing.
+Said teaser listing also infinite scrolling.

+Regarding keyboard accessibility: outline on focus is not disabled via CSS, but some elements are reachable only on hover (example: the "Follow" control inside a tag list item).
+Said control, again, is an anchor element with a `href="#"` but should be a button.

+#### Suggestion

+For any organization that needs to meet WCAG 2.x, whether by law or other requirements, do not use Dev.to.

 ### Medium

 Medium has no method to provide alternative text for images.
 Some authors get around this by adding a description of the image in the caption, but screen readers will often announce the file name of the image instead.